Skip to content

 Furthermore, a wider cup for better gas coverage is helpful because:

-• Cast iron forms oxides and might still have residual impurities after cleaning that can restrict the weld metal’s flow.
+- There may be residual impurities after cleaning that restrict the weld metal’s flow.

 You can also use a foot pedal to change the amperage while you weld according to your judgment.

-Also, modern TIG welding machines can output pulsed current to achieve penetration with less heat.
+Also, modern TIG machines can output pulsed current to achieve penetration with less heat.

-These two can make welding cast iron easier but aren’t necessary for most jobs.
+These last two make welding castings easier but aren’t necessary for most jobs.

 What TIG welding rod is the best for cast iron?

-Nickel-based rods are the proper consumables for cast iron.
+Nickel-based rods are the proper filler metal for cast iron.
 This is because nickel weld metal doesn’t shrink much and stays ductile.
-This prevents pulling the cast iron, something that causes cracking.
+This prevents pulling the casting, something that causes cracking.
 Nickel also resists carbon absorption.

-The ERNiFe-CI also has high ductility to weld cast iron to other steels such as carbon or stainless steel.
+The ERNiFe-CI also has high ductility to weld cast iron to carbon or stainless steel.
 It is suitable for multi-pass welds.

 Furthermore, because nickel resists carbon absorption, the weld metal stays machinable, so you can drill it or cut it.

-However, if high heat enters the casting, an amount of carbon might combine with iron and form carbides.
+However, if too much heat enters the casting, an amount of carbon may combine with iron and form carbides.
 Carbides are exceptionally hard and lower the metal’s machinability.

 The next best rod is the ERNi-CI (or ERNi99) which is almost pure nickel with a tiny amount of alloying elements.
 Use it when you want 100% machinable weld metal since it is weaker and more expensive than the ERNiFE-CI.